Vitality Massage and Bodywork

 ASU Dark Sky Observatory, 1 mi E of Blue Ridge Pkwy

-Wednesday - Partly cloudy; Cannot completely rule out a passing light daytime shower; High in the upper 70s; Low in the mid 50s
+Friday - Partly to mostly cloudy; Cannot completely rule out a stray light shower; High in the lower 70s; Low in the lower 50s

 First, all data and forecasts on RaysWeather.Com are the intellectual property of RaysWeather.com, Inc. Here is our usage policy regarding rebroadcast or redistribution of any information from our site...